-Sattar began his career in 1999, spending 7 years
+Sattar began his career in 1999, spending 7 years During his tenure at Swan, Sattar handled various sory, reserving, pricing & product development.

 In 2016, Sattar joined IBL Ltd as Head of Financial Services.
-In this role, he worked closely with the CEOs and senior management of the various companies of IBL within the financial services cluster to develop their strategic plans and ensure their successful implementation.
+In this role, he worked closely with companies of IBL within the financial services cluster to develop their strategic plans and ensure their successful implementation.
 As part of his